Sempiternal (album): Influences, style and themes

 Despite Sykes' doubts about joining a major record label and how it would affect the band's musical output (believing they would try to convince Bring Me the Horizon to release something more radio friendly), RCA and Sony pushed the band to "write the heaviest album they can".
 However, instead of going for a heavier sound, Bring Me the Horizon pooled more diverse influences in preparation for the writing of Sempiternal.
 During the development of the album, Sykes said that he and Jordan Fish were inspired by all the music they heard throughout their daily life and thought about how it applied to their style.
-Taking influence from ambient music, dance, reggae and pop music and both the soundscapes and "weird pianos" from film soundtracks.
+Taking influence from ambient music, dance, reggae, pop music, nu metal and both the soundscapes and "weird pianos" from film soundtracks.
 Sykes had stated specifically that Danny Boyle films like 28 Days Later and The Beach were influences, saying: "Before we [Bring Me the Horizon] wrote the album, we would play his 28 Days Later theme tune."
 The album is also seen as taking the electronic elements that have progressively surfaced in the band's career and incorporating them into the foundation of the songs.

 The album has been cited as metalcore, post-hardcore, alternative rock, electronicore, hard rock, and alternative metal, and has been cited as having a more "pop rock sound" while having a "metalcore edge".

 Describing the album as blending pieces of their previous three albums and then creating "a whole new sound" Sykes summarises the album as having been "massively" influenced by various electronic music genres.
 He also commented on how the album would explore similar territory as their third album There Is a Hell.
 This was due to the fact that the ground covered by the album gave room for further experimentation.
 The sound of the album is seen as still being as aggressive as their typical work but having choruses that are "made for arenas" and a lot of electronic-influenced hooks.
 Sykes also sees the album as possessing a very euphoric "happy sad" feeling and this is shown where one of the tracks on the album surfaced to sound like the soundtrack to the end of the world.